Nevada Gov. Sisolak gets praise, criticism for ambitious plan — VIDEO

-CARSON CITY — Nevada Gov. Steve Sisolak’s proposals for more education funding drew support even from Republican lawmakers following his first state of the state address Wednesday, but that welcome from across the political aisle didn’t extend to the Democratic’s proposals for labor, housing and business.
+CARSON CITY — Nevada Gov. Steve Sisolak’s proposals for more education funding drew support even from Republican lawmakers following his first state of the state address Wednesday, but that welcome from across the political aisle didn’t extend to the Democratic governor’s proposals for labor, housing and business.

 The governor, reflecting priorities that were the focus of his campaign, made education, health care and the economy — especially jobs and wages — the centerpiece of his 48-minute speech.
 Chief among the three was education, with Sisolak proposing a 3 percent raise for the state’s K-12 teachers and more money for supplies, higher education, new buildings, scholarships and safety.